-- Describe performance improvement measure both for base and deep renovation scenarios (insulation throughout the piping systems and components)
+- Describe performance improvement measure for proposed scenario (insulation throughout the piping systems and components)

 Share the summary of energy saving calculation results.
 (Details of the energy saving calculations shall not be provided in this section but referred to the relevant annex of the audit report.)